 Not all cloud backup services will be suitable for your business and the way you work.
 One of the main considerations is which SaaS applications you use within your business and how compatible the backup service is with these applications.

-For example, if your company regularly uses G Suite or Google Apps for business, you’ll need to find a backup service that integrates with Google Apps, such as Spinbackup.
+For example, if your company regularly uses G Suite or Google Apps for business, you’ll need to find the best G Suite backup service that integrates with G Suite (formerly known as Google Apps), such as Spinbackup.
 If you use different services such as Microsoft Office 365, look for a cloud backup service that integrates seamlessly with these services.

 3. Frequency and Automation of Backups

 When you’re busy running your business, the last thing you want to be worrying about is backing up your files.
 This is one of the reasons why cloud backup is so convenient, as it removes the hassle of scheduling and organizing backups and runs seamlessly in the background so you don’t need to ever worry about forgetting to run a backup.

 While many services let you run a backup at the click of a button, not all provide this as an automated service, so make sure that this option is offered for your convenience and data security.

 Traditional tape backups are costly and time consuming so would normally only be run once a week.
 In the event that disaster recovery was needed, up to a whole week’s worth of data could be lost without backup.

 Spinbackup offers automated daily backup of all your files so you know your data is always safe and secure with this extensive data loss prevention tool.
 You can also choose to run a manual backup of all or individual files or accounts at any time.